-Join Jungwoo Ryoo for an in-depth discussion in this video Understanding the master boot record (MBR), part of Computer Forensics Essential Training.
+Join Jungwoo Ryoo for an in-depth discussion in this video Understanding the master boot record (MBR), part of Learning Computer Forensics (2014).

 Once your bios selects a disk drive to boot from,…the master boot record on your disk is then accessed.…The disk you are booting from contains the MBR or Master Boot Record, and…MBR keeps track of information on partitions on a storage device such as…locations of your partition, the sizes of your partition.…The boot level status of your partition because at least one of…your partitions has to be set up as bootable so that you're computer can boot.…